Survivor found in coal mine accident in Russia's Siberia | Law-Order

 Rescuers have found a survivor in a Siberian coal mine where dozens of miners are presumed dead after a devastating methane explosion, a top local official announced Friday.

-Sergei Tsivilyov, governor of the Kemerovo region where the mine is located, said on the messaging app Telegram that the survivor was found in the Listvyazhnaya mine in southwestern Siberia, and “he is being taken to the hospital.”
-Acting Emergency Minister Alexander Chupriyan said the man found in the mine was a rescuer who had been presumed dead.
+Sergei Tsivilyov, governor of the Kemerovo region where the mine is located, said on the messaging app Telegram that the survivor was found in the Listvyazhnaya mine in southwestern Siberia, and "he is being taken to the hospital."
+Acting Emergency Minister Alexander Chupriyan said the man found in the mine was rescuer Alexander Zakovryashin who had been presumed dead.
+"I can consider it a miracle," Chupriyan said.

-The authorities had confirmed 14 fatalities on Thursday — 11 miners were found dead and three rescuers died later while searching for others who were trapped at a remote section of the mine.
-Six more bodies were recovered on Friday morning, and 31 people remain missing.

-Gov. Tsivilyov said finding other survivors at this point was highly unlikely.

 One more criminal probe was launched Friday into the alleged negligence of state officials that inspected the mine earlier this month.